ShadowDeveloper/HateSpeechRegressor/README.md

 If you want to use the model, run `pip install -r requirements.txt`.
 Then, run `train.py`.
 It will take 4-8 hours.
 Remember to credit me and UCBerkeley as per the license terms.

-I would add a pretrained model, but GitHub only supports files up to 25 MB.
 Visit the [HuggingFace](https://huggingface.co/ShadowProgrammer/HateSpeechRegressor) to download the pretrained model and vectorizer.